The Meditations: History

 The Meditations were formed in 1974, by Ansel Cridland (formerly from The Linkers) and Danny Clarke (formerly from Winston Jarrett's The Righteous Flames) and Winston Watson.
 After releasing singles credited to the individual members, they began recording as The Meditations in late 1976, shortly after which they released their biggest hit, "Woman Is Like a Shadow", which sold over 45,000 copies in its first month of release.
 They recorded in the mid-1970s for producers such as Dobby Dobson, Channel One Studios' Joseph Hoo Kim, and Lee "Scratch" Perry, their spiritually conscious and righteous Rastafarian style gaining comparisons with The Mighty Diamonds.

-Their first album, Message From The Meditations, was released in 1976, attracting attention amongst the conscious roots reggae sound system fraternity with rocker compositions like "Babylon Trap Them" and the Lee Perry Black Ark produced tune, "Rastaman Prayer", urging the listener to shun society's consumerism and hypocritical economic materialism.
+Their first album, Message From The Meditations, was released in 1976, attracting attention amongst the conscious roots reggae sound system fraternity with rockers compositions like "Babylon Trap Them" and the Lee Perry Black Ark produced tune, "Rastaman Prayer", urging the listener to shun society's consumerism and hypocritical economic materialism.
 The Lee Perry produced track "There Must be a First Time" reflects on the concept and praxis of 'Do Unto Others' delineated in The Golden Rule of Luke 6:31 and Matthew 7:12, and to strive to 'Know thyself'.
 Robert Christgau called the album "a nice one" in Christgau's Record Guide (1981), highlighting the "island chauvinism" of songs like "Running from Jamaica", which "gets on those who emigrate to Canada, Britain, the States, and Africa".

 The Meditations sang backing vocals on a number of Bob Marley songs, including "Blackman Redemption", "Rastaman Live Up", and "Punky Reggae Party", a single released in 1977 in response to the surge of interest in revolutionary roots reggae and dub at the time amongst England's punk rock fraternity.The Meditations also provided backing for Gregory Isaacs, Jimmy Cliff and The Congos on their Heart of the Congos album, later re-released on Steve Barrow's Blood and Fire record label.